nastasia-iv/bseq-kit/README.md

 #### run_fastq_tools

+-   `output_filename`

+Optional argument.
+Name for the new file with filtered reads.
+If the `output_filename` parameter is not passed, then the name of the input file is taken instead.
+If you do not add a file extension to `output_filename`, the function will automatically add the extension `.fastq`.

 -   `gc_bounds`

 Composition GC interval (in percent) for filtering.
 Default is `tuple` (0, 100).
 When passing a single number as an argument, it is considered an upper bound.
 For example, `gc_bounds = (20, 80)` save only reads with GC content from 20 to 80%, `gc_bounds = 50`  save reads with GC content less than or equal to 50%.